On the first Saturday in August, there is always a celebration of the anniversary of Avatar Meher Baba's 1956 visit to Meher Mount.

 10:30 a.m.: "Childhood Visits with Meher Baba & Growing Up in Meher Baba’s Family" - Shireen Bonner

-Shireen will share memories of her two visits with Meher Baba when she was seven- and eleven-years old, respectively.
+Shireen will share memories of her three visits with Meher Baba when she was seven- and eleven-years old, respectively.
 She will also talk about being part of Meher Baba’s family and how her father (Adi Irani, Meher Baba’s brother) explained who Meher Baba was.

 12:00 p.m.: Potluck Lunch on the Topa Topa Patio